Managing cash is a challenge.

-Paying by physical check increases the risk of fraud, and you’ll have to manage paper documentation.
-If you issue physical checks, the bank reconciliation process is more time-consuming.
+Paying by physical cheque increases the risk of fraud, and you’ll have to manage paper documentation.
+If you issue physical cheques, the bank reconciliation process is more time-consuming.
 Work with a bank that provides reliable automation for bill payment.

 Your bank must also provide integration tools to automate payroll.